Cost of Attendance

 Additional Allowable Costs

-With appropriate receipts, the following expenses may allow for a COA
+With appropriate receipts, the following expenses may allow for an increase in Cost of Attendance:

 - Childcare expenses

 - Health care expenses not covered by medical

 insurance that are deemed to be extraordinary and unanticipated.